RPi-Distro/pi-gen/README.md

 # pi-gen

-Tool used to create Raspberry Pi OS images, and custom images based on Raspberry Pi OS.
+Tool used to create Raspberry Pi OS images, and custom images based on Raspberry Pi OS, which was in turn derived from the Raspbian project.

+**Note**: Raspberry Pi OS 32 bit images are based primarily on Raspbian, while Raspberry Pi OS 64 bit images are based primarily on Debian.

 ## Dependencies